 Planning and management efforts, such as recovery plans, species-specific resiliency strategies, and conservation strategies identify specific actions for ecosystem preservation and restoration to meet species needs.
 Most of these efforts are focused on benefiting a single species or suite of similar species (e.g., riparian birds).
 Collectively, however, these plans provide valuable insight into the scale of ecosystem preservation, enhancement, and restoration necessary to benefit the multitude of species that rely upon the Delta ecosystem.
 At least 11 recovery and conservation plans exist which have geographic coverage in the Delta and Suisun Marsh (Council 2018).
-These plans identify restoration and management actions needed to achieve recovery of 35 species of special-status plants and 86 fish and wildlife species of conservation concern (Council 2019, Delta Plan Amendment, Appendix Q4 Conservation and Recovery Plan Target Species -Preliminary Draft).
+These plans identify restoration and management actions needed to achieve recovery of 35 species of special-status plants and 86 fish and wildlife species of conservation concern (Delta Plan, Appendix Q4).
 Nearly half of these species of conservation concern are endemic to the California floristic province, heightening the importance of recovering and conserving their populations in alignment with global conservation priorities (Wilson et al. 2006, Brum et al. 2017).

 Restoration targets put forward by recovery and conservation plans are organized by the historical natural community types outlined in the Sacramento-San Joaquin Delta Historical Ecology Investigation: Exploring Pattern and Process (Whipple et al. 2012).
 The historical natural community types are classified by plant community structure and physical characteristics such as hydrology and landscape position.
-Modern habitat types use the same classification by plant communities (Robinson et al. 2014).
-Importantly, the natural communities described in both Whipple (2012) and Robinson et al. (2014) are derived from VegCAMP, which uses the U.S. National Vegetation Classification System to organize species assemblages (Hickson and Keeler-Wolf 2007).
+Modern habitat types use the same classification by plant communities (SFEI-ASC 2014).
+Importantly, the natural communities described in both Whipple (2012) and SFEI-ASC (2014) are derived from VegCAMP, which uses the U.S. National Vegetation Classification System to organize species assemblages (Hickson and Keeler-Wolf 2007).

-Restoration of complex ecosystems will require reestablishment of native vegetation communities and the underlying processes that support their recruitment, disturbance regimes, and community succession.
-Restoring a variety of native vegetation cover types can promote ecological resilience and enhance native biodiversity by providing a range of habitat options for species, thus expanding the types and numbers of species that a landscape can support.
-It can take many years for a restored habitat to establish, and the trajectory of natural communities' evolution is dependent on site-specific conditions and external factors.
-Post-project monitoring, habitat assessments and scientific studies about restoration trajectories will inform ecosystem restoration management.
+Restoration of complex ecosystems will require reestablishment of native vegetation communities and the underlying processes that support their recruitment, disturbance regimes, and community succession (Frermier et al. 2008, Golet et al. 2013).
+Restoring a variety of native vegetation cover types can promote ecological resilience and enhance native biodiversity by providing a range of habitat options for species, thus expanding the types and numbers of species that a landscape can support (SFEI-ASC 2014, DSC 2018).
+It can take many years for a restored habitat to establish, and the trajectory of natural communities' evolution is dependent on site-specific conditions and external factors (Zedler and Callaway 1999, Lowe et al. 2014).
+Post-project monitoring, habitat assessments and scientific studies about restoration trajectories will inform ecosystem restoration management (Golet et al. 2013).